 The Wall Street crash of October 1929 heralded a worldwide depression that saw one in three Australian breadwinners unemployed.
 In what became known as the Great Depression, hunger was commonplace, people ate bread and dripping or bread with a little milk and sugar.
 Soup kitchens were set up to feed the starving and sustenance payments, “the susso”, were made in the form of foods such as bread and potatoes.
 More

-The Australian government set up the Wine Overseas Marketing Board (from 1936 the Australian Wine Board) financed by a levy on all grapes used for the manufacture of wine, brandy and spirit used for fortifying wine.
+In 1929 the Australian government set up the Wine Overseas Marketing Board.
+It was financed by a levy on all grapes used for the manufacture of wine, brandy and spirit used for fortifying wine.
+In 1936 it became known as the Australian Wine Board.
 Between 1925 and 1939 Australia exported an average of 2.8 million gallons (12.6 million litres) of wine to Britain annually, which was about 20 percent of Britain’s total wine imports for that period.
+More

 Although people had been putting hundred and thousands (or nonpareils) on bread and butter for some time, the first known reference to this dish as Fairy Bread was in the Hobart Mercury in April 1929.
 Referring to a party for child inmates of the Consumptive Sanitorium, the article proclaimed that “The children will start their party with fairy bread and butter and 100’s and 1,000’s, and cakes, tarts, and home-made cakes…” More